jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 --- abstract

-Authoritative mappings are commonplace (DNS resolution, TLS certificates, etc.) but centrally served and lack a common interface.
-This draft specifies a generalized scheme for authenticating mappings with a structure that explicitly supports delegation.
-The resulting data is secured through any general purpose distributed consensus protocol; clients may query the local state of any number of participants and receive the correct result barring a compromise of the consensus layer.
+Delegated namespaces (domain names, IP address allocation, etc.) underpin almost every Internet entity but are centrally managed, unilaterally revokable, and lack a common interface.
+This draft specifies a generalized scheme for delegation with a structure that supports explicit delegation guarantees.
+The resulting data may be secured by any general purpose distributed consensus protocol; clients may query the local state of any number of participants and receive the correct result barring a compromise of the consensus layer.

 --- middle

 # Introduction

-Internet applications rely heavily on authoritative translation to function correctly.
-Typical services might resolve domain mappings using DNS
+Internet entities rely heavily on delegated namespaces to function properly.
-{{RFC1034}}, verify the validity of X.509 certificates {{RFC6960}}, or send encrypted email {{RFC4880}}, among others.
-Serving incorrect and/or malicious mappings can easily compromise infrastructure security, thus prompting efforts to secure these mechanisms: Certificate Transparency (CT) {{RFC6962}} for misissued certificates, DNSSEC {{RFC4033}}, and binary transparency for verifiable executables {{bin-transparency}}.
+Typical web services might have been delegated a domain name under which they host the entirety of their public-facing content, or obtain a public IP range from their ISP, acquiring a portion of a namespace originally assigned by an Internet Numbers Registry {{RFC7249}}.
+An enormous amount of economic value is therefore placed in these assignments, or mappings, yet they are dangerously ephemeral.
+Delgating authorities can unilateraly revoke and replace the assignments they've made (maliciously or accidentally), compromising infrastructure security.

-Presented in this draft is a generalized mechanism for authenticating and managing such mappings.
-Specifically, we describe the structure for a distributed directory with explicit support for delegation.
+Presented in this draft is a generalized mechanism for delegating and managing such mappings.
+Specifically, we describe the structure for a distributed directory with support for delegation "commitments" that have an explicit duration.
 Certain known entities are assigned namespaces, loosely associated with a service provided by that entity (i.e domain prefixes for DNS Authorities).
 Under that namespace, are authorized to create mapping records, or _cells_, a unit of ownership in the service.
 A namespace's cells are grouped into a logical unit we term a _table_.

 Table cells may also explicitly document the delegation of a portion of the authority's namespace to another entity with a given public key, along with a